Jump to accessibility statement Skip to content

 The gender pay gap calculation excludes staff who have declared as non-binary or gender queer.

-Women are well-represented at all levels including our most senior academic, professional and leadership roles, and this is reflected in our Mean Gender Pay Gap of 8.5%, which remains much better than the pay gap in the UK workforce.
+Women are well-represented at all levels including our most senior academic, professional and leadership roles, and this is reflected in our Mean Gender Pay Gap of 3.9%, which remains much better than the pay gap in the UK workforce.
 The median pay gap is the Government’s preferred measure.
-Our Median Gender Pay Gap of 4.4% has improved significantly in the last three years.
+Our Median Gender Pay Gap of 5.1% is slightly up, but still the lowest of any year before 2023.

 Table 1.
 Recent Gender Pay Gap trends